pmaasz/jsmmo/README.md

 ### Client

-run the client by calling localhost:[PORT] in your browser
+run the client by calling http://localhost:[PORT] in your browser